SaloniJhalani/Entrepreneurs-Image-Classifier/README.md

 ## Project Overview
-This project focuses on developing a food delivery time prediction model.
-The goal is to estimate the time it takes for food to be delivered to customers accurately.
-By accurately predicting delivery times, food delivery platforms can enhance customer experience, optimize delivery logistics, and improve overall operational efficiency.
+This project focuses on creating an image classification model to classify images of five entrepreneurs collected from the internet.
+The goal is to develop a model that can accurately identify and classify the images of these entrepreneurs.

 ## Data Source
-The dataset used for this project can be obtained from [here](https://www.kaggle.com/datasets/gauravmalik26/food-delivery-dataset).

-It contains relevant information such as order details, location, city, delivery person information, weather conditions and actual delivery times.
+The dataset used for this project was collected from the Internet, specifically using the 'Fatkun Batch Download Image', Google chrome extension.
+This extension facilitated the collection of diverse images featuring various entrepreneurs, providing a rich and comprehensive dataset for the project.

 ## Website Link

-A web-based demonstration of the food delivery time prediction model can be accessed from this [link](https://food-delivery-time-prediction.streamlit.app).
+A web-based demonstration of the image classification can be accessed from this [link]([https://food-delivery-time-prediction.streamlit.app](https://entrepreneurs-image-classifier.streamlit.app).

 ## Implementation Details